chris-page-gov/mcp-apps-sdk/docs/user-guide.md

 Update `examples/chatbot/lib/mcpSetup.ts` if you need to point the chatbot at a different MCP server/port.

 ## Debugging Toolkit
+- **Missing key or config errors:** The chatbot now surfaces backend issues with a red banner (for example, `OPENAI_API_KEY is not configured`).
+Address the root cause before retrying, otherwise each attempt will hit the same guard.
 - **Direct API probe:** `pnpm debug:chatbot "<prompt>"` posts to `/api/chat` and prints the raw Server-Sent Event stream.
 - **MCP health check:** `curl -X POST http://127.0.0.1:8002/mcp -H 'content-type: application/json' -d '{"jsonrpc":"2.0","id":"1","method":"list_tools"}'` should return available tools.
 If it fails, verify that widget assets were built and the server is running.
 - **Quota issues:** The chatbot surfaces empty streams when OpenAI returns `AI_RetryError` (quota exceeded).
 Inspect the Next.js terminal output for error traces.